Preparing for a Theme Change

 Check your Installed Apps

 Most apps in the App Marketplace work with the current theme platform.
 However, any apps that require you to paste code into a theme file will not transfer over to your new theme.
-Take note of which apps you currently use, then check Stencil and App Compatibility to see if there are any extra steps necessary for getting your app to work.
+Take note of which apps you currently use, then check Integrating Apps with Stencil Themes to see if there are any extra steps necessary for getting your app to work.
 Apps will include their own installation instructions.

 Check for Installed API Accounts